 Kill the tilapia humanely and be sure to enjoy a meal

 Tilapia are plentiful, so catch and release is not necessary.
 The mild, flaky flesh makes a delicious meal, so keep any that you catch.
-Be sure to consult your state’s fishing guide for size limits, and be sure you have the proper license.
+Be sure to consult your state’s fishing guide for size and bag limits, and be sure you have the proper license.

 After catching your fish, dispatch them humanely by striking them on the head or stabbing them through the brain with your fishing knife.
 Immediately place them on ice until ready to clean and cook them.